-From the Second Avenue subway to a brand new ferry service, here's a look at what's in store for New York City in 2017.
+From extra routes on the NYC Ferry to progress on the Subway Action Plan and LaGuardia Airport renovation, here's a look at what's in store for New York City in 2018.

-New Yorkers will soon have a brand new way to commute between Queens, Brooklyn and Manhattan.
-The Citywide Ferry service is expected to launch in the summer of 2017 and will operate from 6:30 a.m. to 10 p.m. every day of the year, including holidays.
-The schedules will change based on the season, according to the city.
+New Yorkers will soon have two more ways to commute between Long Island City, the Bronx and Manhattan.
+The NYC Ferry service is expected to launch two new ferry routes: Lower East Side and Soundview.
+Both routes will operate from 6:30 a.m. to 10 p.m. every day, including on holidays.
+The daily schedules, however, will change based on the season, according to the city.

-The city partnered with Hornblower to build 19 new ferry ships, each of which will feature a food and drink concession stand, a state-of-the-art security system, charging stations and free Wi-Fi.
+The city also partnered with Hornblower to build 20 new ferry ships in 2018, six of which will be larger, 350-passenger boats to accommodate an increase in ridership.
+Each of the ships will feature a food and drink concession stand, a state-of-the-art security system, charging stations and free Wi-Fi.

 Lower East Side: Long Island City - North, East 34th Street, East 23rd Street, Grand Street and Pier 11/Wall Street

-LaGuardia Airport will be completely rebuilt over the next five years under a plan from Cuomo and his Airport Advisory Panel.
+LaGuardia Airport will be completely rebuilt over the next four years under a plan from Cuomo and his Airport Advisory Panel.